Katiechiamaka/Global-Superstore-Analysis/README.md

 - Which customers contribute the most to total profit?
 - What is the relationship between shipping mode and profitability?

+Which markets generate the highest revenue?

+Answer Summary:
+The Central market leads revenue generation, followed by North and North Asia.

+2️⃣ Which markets generate the lowest revenue?

+Answer Summary:
+Canada and Southeast Asia contribute the least revenue.

+3️⃣ Which markets have the highest profit margins?

+Answer Summary:
+Canada records the highest profit margin despite low revenue, indicating operational efficiency.

+4️⃣ Which markets have the lowest profit margins?

+Answer Summary:
+Southeast Asia and EMEA operate on very thin margins.

+5️⃣ Which countries generate the largest financial losses?

+Answer Summary:
+Turkey and Nigeria are the largest country-level loss contributors.

+6️⃣ Are losses concentrated in a few countries?

+Answer Summary:
+Yes.
+A small number of countries account for a significant portion of total losses.

+7️⃣ Which product category is the most profitable?

+Answer Summary:
+Technology is the strongest profit driver.

+8️⃣ Which product category contributes the least profit?

+Answer Summary:
+Furniture generates the lowest profit among major categories.

+9️⃣ Which sub-category is most profitable?

+Answer Summary:
+Copiers and Phones contribute the highest profits.

+🔟 Which sub-category generates losses?

+Answer Summary:
+Tables consistently produce negative profit.

+1️⃣1️⃣ Which products generate revenue but erode profit?

+Answer Summary:
+High-cost technology items (e.g., certain printers and 3D printers) generate losses despite strong sales.

+1️⃣2️⃣ How do discounts affect profitability?

+Answer Summary:
+Discounted sales generate negative profit overall, significantly reducing margins.

+1️⃣3️⃣ Does revenue growth translate into profit growth?

+Answer Summary:
+Revenue grows consistently year-over-year, but profitability is impacted by discounting and loss-making products.

+1️⃣4️⃣ How does profit trend over time?

+Answer Summary:
+Profit increases alongside revenue but fluctuates depending on discount intensity.

+1️⃣5️⃣ Which shipping modes generate the most profit?

+Answer Summary:
+Standard shipping balances volume and profitability more effectively than premium shipping.

+1️⃣6️⃣ Who are the most profitable customers?

+Answer Summary:
+A small group of customers contributes disproportionately to total profit.

+1️⃣7️⃣ Is profitability concentrated among specific segments?

+Answer Summary:
+Yes.
+Technology-focused customers drive the majority of profits.

+1️⃣8️⃣ What is the overall profit margin?

+Answer Summary:
+The business operates at a total profit margin of 11.61%.

+1️⃣9️⃣ What factors are reducing overall margin?

+Answer Summary:
+Excessive discounting, loss-making sub-categories, and country-level inefficiencies.

+2️⃣0️⃣ Where are the biggest improvement opportunities?

+Answer Summary:
+Optimizing discount strategy, restructuring loss-making products, and improving performance in high-loss countries.

 # Key Insights
 Revenue is growing consistently year over year.